The First Purge: Plot

-Low-lying drug kingpin and businessman Dmitri tells his dealers that they will not be leaving the island, as moving his large amounts of money and product will draw too much attention, and tells them to stay in a safe house and lay low.
-Dealer Capital A decides to defy this order and go out and purge, while newbie dealer Isaiah is attacked and injured by Skeletor.
+Low-lying gang boss and businessman Dmitri Cimber tells his associates that they will not be leaving the island, as moving his money and product will draw too much attention, and tells them to stay in a safe house and lay low.
+Drug dealer Capital A disobeys and joins the Purge, while a rookie named Isaiah is attacked and injured by Skeletor.
 Isaiah goes to his sister Nya, an anti-Purge activist and Dmitri's ex-girlfriend, for treatment.
 As people flee Staten Island, Nya joins her friends Dolores, Luisa, and Selina in a church to wait out the Purge.
 Dmitri has stayed behind; Anna and Elsa, two prostitutes, are sent by his dealers to his office to keep him company.
 Skeletor commits the first Purge murder, and the video recorded by the NFFA goes viral.
-The NFFA also observe that most of the crimes taking place are minor ones such as looting, vandalism, disorderly conduct, and public disturbances like loud parties, as opposed to the expected violent ones like murder.
+The NFFA observes that all crimes taking place are minor, unlike the expected violent ones like murder.

 Isaiah secretly joins the Purge to get his revenge on Skeletor.
-He eventually confronts him during the Purge but cannot shoot him.
-Isaiah runs off and into more purgers, before hiding and calling Nya for help.
-Anna and Elsa are revealed to be Purgers who attempt to kill Dmitri, but Dmitri fights them off and learns that Capital A had sent them in an attempt to take over Dmitri's business.
-Skeletor captures Nya in the streets and attempts to rape her, but Isaiah wounds him and they escape.
-Capital A and his crew go to Dmitri's office to thank Anna and Elsa for killing Dmitri, but Dmitri and his gang ambush him and kill them all, except for Anna and Elsa, who are told to never return to Staten Island.
-Nya and Isaiah return to the church to see blood-soaked white supremacist bikers leaving it.
-Although Nya's friend Luisa and her daughter Selina survive, Dolores' fate is unknown.
-They all return to Nya's apartment, where Dolores eventually manages to make it safely.
+When Skeletor disrupts a party taking place and Isaiah is unable to muster the courage to kill him, he runs off into more Purgers before hiding and calling Nya for help.
+Anna and Elsa, who are actually Purgers, attempt to kill Dmitri, who fights them off and learns that Capital A sent them so he could take over Dmitri's business.
+Skeletor captures Nya in the streets, but Isaiah stabs him, and they escape.
+Capital A and his crew go to Dmitri's office to meet with Anna and Elsa.
+However, Dmitri and his gang ambush him and kill them all, except for Anna and Elsa, whom they tell to leave.
+Nya and Isaiah return to the church to see blood-soaked white supremacist bikers leaving while Nya's friend, Luisa, and her daughter, Selina, survive.
+They all return to Nya's apartment, where Dolores makes it safely.